Ficat/EasyBle/README.md

 # EasyBle
-  EasyBle is a framework used for android BLE, this framework makes android Ble operation simpler and supports basic BLE operations, besides, it also support batch writing data and multi connection
+  EasyBle is a framework used for android BLE, it makes android Ble operation simpler and supports basic BLE operations
->The version 1.0.x is no longer maintained , please use or update to the newest version(2.0.x)
+>On android12 or higher devices, BLE requires some permissions, please use or update it to the newest version(3.0.x)

 [中文文档](doc/README_CN.md)